sebschger/geospatial-landscape-clustering-by-fft/README.md

 # Landscape Clustering by FFT footprints
-**TL;DR** → This project is supposed to create clusters of familiar shaped geographic areas.
+**TL;DR** → This project clusters familiar shaped geographic regions.
 Those should be easily viewable in Google Earth Pro.

 ## Why?

-The story behind this project is a personal travel story.
+Curiosity.

 I was on vacation in Scotland where I instantly fell in love with the landscape.
 On my various vacations in Germany I got the impression that there must be kinds of landscapes similar to the diverse Scottish ones across Europe.
 That created the idea behind the project:

+##### Intuitive Description

+How to find regions across the world that "feel" the same.

+##### More Factual Description

-**Exploratory geographic analysis.
-To effortlessly cluster comparable landscapes that share a common height profile frequency spectrum.**
+An exploratory geographic analysis.
+To effortlessly cluster comparable landscapes that share a common height profile frequency spectrum.

 ## Data Sources